 The most basic step is customs registration with Irish Revenue.
 If there is a UK entity or branch within the group, customs registration with HMRC may also be appropriate, depending on whether that entity will take on UK customs responsibilities.
 Registration involves the issue of an EORI number.
-The number is based on the underlying VAT and tax number but is not automatically allocated.
+The EORI is based on the underlying VAT and tax number but is not automatically allocated.
 It must be applied for.
 This creates a TAN (Trader Account Number) account.
 I

-Generally, a guarantee is required backed up by cash, a financial institution facility or insurance bond.
+The deferred account requires a guarantee, backed up by cash, a financial institution facility or insurance bond.
 This entails costs, financial capacity, and an application process to a finance or insurance company in the latter cases.
 The maximum liability will effectively be treated as drawn from a credit assessment perspective.

-Both the UK and Ireland may allow temporary postponement of VAT until the next VAT date at least initially, in particular in the event of a hard Brexit.
-This may allow VAT registered traders to offset import VAT against input VAT in most cases.
-However, in the longer term, this facility may be withdrawn or is likely to be subject to a guarantee requirement (as applied to the earlier facility and to customs.
+Both the UK and Ireland have allowed postponement of VAT until the next VAT date for VAT registered traders, which allows offset import VAT against input VAT in most cases.
+However, in the longer term, this facility may be withdrawn or may become to subject to a guarantee requirement (as applied to the earlier facility and to customs.

 There must be an importer and exporter of record in each case.
 In some low value low-risk parcel courier cases, the carrier may be prepared to act as a tax agent.
 Generally, for pallet size consignments some entity in each of Ireland and the United Kingdom respectively must make the export and import declaration or be named as such.